-The aim of the Traffic Management Plan (TMP) is to prescribe traffic management and control procedures for the Falls Festival at Yelgun, in order to satisfy the conditions of consent as set out in Project Approval by the Minister for Planning and Infrastructure, dated 24 April 2012.
+The aim of the Traffic Management Plan (TMP) is to prescribe traffic management and control procedures for the Falls Festival at Yelgun, in order to satisfy the conditions of consent as set out in Project Approval by the Minister for Planning and Infrastructure, dated 24 April 2012 and in accordance with recent modifications to the consent.
 In conjunction with this Traffic Management Plan a Traffic Monitoring Protocol will be developed by our office.
 These documents will set out data collection methods in order to provide sufficient data to assess future and potentially larger events at the event site.